Radio Shack PC-2

 Replacing the Ni-Cd Battery Pack

 If the internal battery pack is removed, the external DC supply voltage should be 6 volts and not the listed 9 volts with the original DC adapter.
-I chose to replace the battery pack so that I can use the original 9 volt DC power adapter which came with the CE-150.
+I replaced the battery pack so that I can use the original 9 volt DC power adapter which came with the CE-150.
 Further, I suspect the DC adapter which comes with this unit might not supply enough current for the plotter to operate.
 The additional current needed comes from the internal battery pack.

 I replaced the Ni-Cd battery pack with NiMH AA tabbed cells.
 I soldered the tabs together and shrink wrapped the pack together into the same shape as the original pack.